The Challenge – Chap. 29 Epilogue: Proposal

 He leaned back and studied her.
 The temptation to be cruel to her, to toy with her the way he so often played with his subordinates, indulging himself in his absolute control, rose up within him with the familiar frisson of anticipation of dark pleasure.

 But with the ease of centuries of practice in self control, he merely lifted one eyebrow.
-"I have no intention to threaten," he assured her.
+"I have no intent to threaten."
 He wanted to initiate their relationship properly.
-Although he knew she was strong, he also knew there had never been a soul born he could not crush or otherwise damage beyond repair.
+Although she was strong, there had never been a soul born he could not crush or otherwise damage beyond repair.
 It was even more of a risk now that he was a god.
 He wanted to take his time exploring the new ramifications of all his relationships.
 He was accustomed to having others fear him, and the delicate technique of keeping the defiant ones just on the edge between rebellion and submission had always intrigued him.
 Still, he wanted something different with Orihime.
 He had not yet fully explored exactly what it was, but he wanted to make sure that he did not destroy any potential through carelessness.
 New beginnings were so fragile.

 Above all, he wanted her as a companion and not as a subordinate.
 He had plenty of those.